moodlehq/moodle-performance-comparison/README.md

 * Fixed data set generation with courses, users, enrolments, module instances... (from Moodle 2.5 onwards)
 * JMeter test plan generation from course contents (from Moodle 2.5 onwards)
 * Web and database warm-up processes included in the test plan (results not collected)
-* JMeter runs gathering results about moodle performance data (database reads/writes, memory usage...)
+* JMeter runs gathering results about moodle performance data (database reads/writes/querytime, memory usage...)
+* Database query time value will differ depending on database and hardware used.
 * Runs results comparison

 There are scripts for both the web server and the JMeter server sides.